muditbit/Mini_Project/README.md

 I used both classifier one by one whichever classifier provide better accuracy score that model will be used to predict the output

+As we made the directory within the code thus no image folder is being uploaded over the Repo.

 Here i have used "bing_image_downloader" for creating dataset